amplience/dc-extension-bynder/docs/AUTOMATION.md

 - Default Cards
 - Default Visualisation (JSON Preview)

-> Note: The automation has minimal configuration, only settings for each mode and a default `assetType` filter for `image` only as these configurations are optional and specific to an implementation and your Bynder account.
+> Note: The automation has minimal configuration, settings for each mode and a default `assetType` filter for `image` only as these configurations are optional and specific to an implementation and your Bynder account.
 > Feel free to add specifics like your portal url manually or via the Amplience Dynamic Content Extension Settings UI.

 ## Prerequisites for automation